cmunozdev/Webscout/docs/client.md

 - **Explicit pair**: `MODEL="ProviderName/model-id"` chooses an exact provider class and model.
 - **Provider override**: pass `provider=<ProviderClass>` to force a class while leaving `model` as "auto" or a specific value.
-- **Auto resolution for chat**: `model="auto"` selects a random provider with available models, defaulting to "gpt-3.5-turbo" if no models are available.
+- **Auto resolution for chat**: `model="auto"` selects a random provider with available models, raising an error if no models are available.
-- **Auto resolution for images**: `model="auto"` selects a random provider with available models, defaulting to "flux" if no models are available.
+- **Auto resolution for images**: `model="auto"` selects a random provider with available models, raising an error if no models are available.
 - **Fuzzy matching**: if a model name isn't found, `_fuzzy_resolve_provider_and_model` uses:
   1. Exact case-insensitive matching
   2. Substring matching (model name contained in or contains available model name)